Dec. 23, 2024, 11:46 p.m.

 The beginning of the story presents us with a picture of the capital city of Istanbul, and then the characters find themselves in the distant and alien to them Khadjibey.
 The story's denouement is fatal: having met by chance after a long separation, the lovers commit suicide.

-From the text of the work, the reader learns a lot of interesting information about important indicators of the life of Khadjibey at that time.
+From the text of the work, the reader learns a lot of interesting information about important indicators of Khadjibey's life at that time.
 The story contains evidence of revitalized trade relations with Istanbul, the administrative and social structure of Hadjibey, and introduces the peculiarities of Ottoman traditions and life.
 In this regard, the author uses several quotations from the Qur'an.
 The endnotes with explanations of Turkic words, such as bayram, bashlyk, sofa, eunuch, imam, etc., help the reader to better understand the features of the text.

 The technical design and bibliographic information of the novel contain information about the period when the author lived, and the city "newly founded" by the imperial authorities was under the control of the Russian Empire.
 In the nineteenth century, Odesa experienced a period of economic and cultural growth, and the city had its own printing house for a long time, where the story was published in 1838.
 As a mandatory element, it contains a permit from the local censorship committee, which was introduced during the reign of Nicholas I. The work was signed for publication in 1837.